hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 This version of the CTC Traders API:

-- supports only NCTS phase 5 ([CTC Traders API v1.0](/api-documentation/docs/api/service/common-transit-convention-traders/1.0) supports only phase 4)
+- supports only NCTS5 ([CTC Traders API v1.0](/api-documentation/docs/api/service/common-transit-convention-traders/1.0) supports only NCTS4)
 - is currently ready for testing
-- will not be ready for use in production until phase 5 goes live - in the meantime, you should continue using CTC Traders API v1.0
+- will not be ready for use in production until NCTS5 goes live - in the meantime, you should continue using CTC Traders API v1.0

-To meet the requirements of the Common Transit Convention (CTC), all member countries must transfer to phase 5 by 30 November 2023.
+To meet the requirements of the Common Transit Convention (CTC), all member countries must transfer to NCTS5 by 30 November 2023.

-There will be a cutover period after phase 5 goes live.
-During this period, the NCTS phase 4 service will continue running to deal with in-flight transit declarations submitted before go-live while the phase 5 service will handle all new declarations.
-The phase 5 service will not hold information about any declarations submitted before the go-live date.
+There will be a transition period after NCTS5 goes live.
+During this period, the NCTS4 service will continue running to deal with in-flight transit declarations submitted before go-live while the NCTS5 service will handle all new declarations.
+The NCTS5 service will not hold information about any declarations submitted before the go-live date.

 ## Trader CTC enrolments

-NCTS phase 5 is due to go live during November 2023 and a legacy Common Transit Convention (CTC) enrolment will not be accepted on phase 5, so obtaining a new CTC enrolment is a mandatory requirement.
-A legacy CTC enrolment is an enrolment for phase 3 or earlier of the NCTS.
+A legacy CTC enrolment for NCTS3 or earlier will not be accepted on NCTS5, so obtaining a new CTC enrolment is a mandatory requirement if you want to use NCTS5.

 **Deadline:** Traders must migrate from legacy CTC enrolments before 31 March 2023.

-There is no upgrade path from phase 3 or earlier to phase 5.
-Instead, if traders have not already done so, they must first upgrade to phase 4.
+There is no upgrade path from NCTS3 or earlier to NCTS5.
+Instead, if traders have not already done so, they must first upgrade to NCTS4.

-To get a new CTC enrolment for phases 4 and 5, traders must complete the following steps:
+To get a new CTC enrolment for NCTS4 and NCTS5, traders must complete the following steps:

 1. [Get a new Electronic Customs Clearance (ECC) enrolment](https://www.gov.uk/government/publications/new-computerised-transit-system-ncts-how-to-register-and-enrol).
 2. [Get an EORI number](https://www.gov.uk/eori) (if needed).